section-engineering-education/engineering-education/content/articles/laravel-cron-jobs/index.md

 - The command that is used to execute the script.
 - The output.
 This depends on the action on the executed script.

-Cron is configured in a crontab/cron table to manage the task scheduling process.
+Cron is configured in a crontab to manage the task scheduling process.
 This configuration file contains all the cron jobs for each task specified.

 ### Laravel cron jobs